-In our survey, 34% of respondents said they had been anxious about being able to pay their bills in the previous two weeks; 42% said that financial security would help prevent anxiety, and this was the highest proportion of any of the solutions offered.
+In our survey, 32% of respondents said they had been anxious about being able to pay their bills in the previous two weeks; 40% said that financial security would help prevent anxiety, and this was the highest proportion of any of the solutions offered.
 Current financial support schemes clearly have not been adequate to prevent financial stress and must be strengthened.

-A number of social security reforms specific to Northern Ireland have been recommended in the Welfare Mitigations Review Independent Advisory Report and should be implemented.
-In addition, we support the recommendations of the Essentials Guarantee campaign being led by The Joseph Rowntree Foundation and The Trussell Trust, which calls for a level of Universal Credit that provides claimants with enough income for life's essentials.
+We are backing the Essentials Guarantee campaign being led by The Joseph Rowntree Foundation and The Trussell Trust, which calls for a level of Universal Credit that provides claimants with enough income for life's essentials.
 This is at least £120 per week for a single adult and £200 per week for a couple.

-Also, in our survey, 24% of respondents identified debt as the reason for their anxiety, underscoring the need for adequate debt relief schemes.
-One study found that having an additional-debt account paid off reduces the likelihood of exhibiting anxiety by 11%.
+Also in our survey, 20% of respondents identified debt as the reason for their anxiety, underscoring the need for adequate debt relief schemes.
+One study found that having an additional-debt account paid off reduces the likelihood of exhibiting anxiety by 11%. xxviii We are calling for adequate debt relief schemes for those who need it, as set out in our briefing paper on the cost-of-living crisis and mental health (see Mental Health and the Cost-of-Living Crisis: Another pandemic in the making?).